Lecture | November 15 | 4:10 p.m. | International House, Chevron Auditorium

-A prolific and distinguished writer, George Packer has contributed to numerous journals and magazines, including The New York Times magazine, Dissent, Mother Jones, and Harpers.
-He has been a staff writer for The New Yorker magazine since 2003, and has written investigative work covering violence and conflict in Sierra Leone, the Ivory Coast, and Lagos.
-Packer is also a nonfiction author whose works include Village of Waiting (1988) and Blood of the Liberals (2000) which won the Robert F. Kennedy Award.
-His highly-acclaimed book Assassins Gate: America in Iraq (2005) was awarded an Overseas Press Book Award.
-His most recent publication, The Unwinding: An Inner History of the New American (2013), won the 2015 National Book Award for non-fiction.
+A prolific writer, George Packer has contributed to numerous journals and magazines, including The New York Times magazine, Dissent, Mother Jones, and Harpers.
+He has been a staff writer for The New Yorker magazine since 2003, writing about foreign affairs, American politics, and books.
+Packer is also the author of two novels; a play, Betrayed, which ran for five months in 2008 and received the Lucille Lortel Award for best Off Broadway play; and five works of non-fiction.
+His highly-acclaimed book The Assassins Gate: America in Iraq (2005) was awarded the New York Public Librarys Helen Bernstein Book Award and an Overseas Press Club Book Award.
+His most recent book, The Unwinding: An Inner History of the New America (2013), was a bestseller and won the National Book Award for Non-Fiction.
 He is currently working on a book about Richard Holbrooke and the end of the American century.

 About the Lecture